EHS Management & Compliance

-We report all forms of EHS compliance notices using the term Notices of Violations (NOVs), which includes citations, letters of warning and notices of noncompliance from environmental and safety-focused regulatory agencies.
+We report all forms of EHS compliance notices using the term Notices of Violation (NOVs), which includes citations, letters of warning and notices of noncompliance from environmental and safety-focused regulatory agencies.

 A “significant environmental event” is defined as an environmental release that results in environmental harm to humans, aquatic organisms or wildlife, or any environmental release that requires reporting to the U.S. Securities and Exchange Commission.
 We experienced no significant environmental events in 2018.